samsquire/ideas5/README.md

 Did you turn off the thing that isn't working?
 Did you shut down the server

-# 28. Distributed Match states, Connected everything
+# 28. Distributed Match states, Connected everything, assert on anything

 # 29. Search imports

-# 30. Consideration mitigation
+# 30. Standard consideration mitigation

+There's a batch of considerations to be considered when building a system, for example, is latency low even after continual usage?

 # 31. Good targets